Railways in

 a gauge of 1440mm (slightly wider than standard gauge).
 Some new

-light rail projects.
-A very short section of standard gauge connects
+urban light rail projects.
+A very short section of standard gauge

-a metre gauge freight interchange near the Argentine border with the
+connects a metre gauge freight interchange near the Argentine border

-standard gauge network of Argentina.
-There are long term proposals for
+with the standard gauge network of Argentina.
+There are long term

-new high speed lines, which would also be standard gauge, and the
+proposals for new high speed lines, which would also be standard gauge,

-possibility of converting some or all of the 1600mm gauge lines to
+and the possibility of converting some or all of the 1600mm gauge lines

 The original metre gauge and 1600mm gauge networks are largely

-intact; some sections which had close have been or are being
+intact; some sections which had closed have been or are being

 rehabilitated, and some new lines constructed.